Sixto Sánchez: Miami Marlins

 On February 7, 2019, Sánchez was traded with Jorge Alfaro, Will Stewart, and $250,000 in international bonus slot money to the Miami Marlins in exchange for J. T. Realmuto.
 He began the 2019 season with the Jacksonville Jumbo Shrimp.
 Sánchez was named to the 2019 All-Star Futures Game.
-In 2019 between Jacksonville and the Class A+ Jupiter Hammerheads he was 8-6 with a 2.76 ERA in 20 starts (114.0 innings).
-Sánchez was added to the Marlins 40–man roster following the 2019 season.
+In 2019 between Jacksonville and the High–A Jupiter Hammerheads he was 8-6 with a 2.76 ERA in 20 starts (114 innings).
+On November 20, 2019, the Marlins added Sánchez to their 40–man roster to protect him from the Rule 5 draft.

-On August 20, 2020, Sánchez was promoted to the major leagues.
+On August 20, 2020, Sánchez was promoted to the major leagues for the first time.
 He made his major league debut on August 22, and notched his first career win.
 Sánchez completed the season with a 3-2 record, and a 3.46 ERA over 39 innings.
-On October 2, 2020, Sánchez made his postseason debut, going for 5 innings, while allowing no earned runs.
+On October 2, Sánchez made his postseason debut, going for 5 innings, while allowing no earned runs.
 Sánchez received a single vote in National League Rookie of the Year voting, tying him for seventh place with Ian Anderson and Andrés Giménez.

 On July 5, 2021, Sánchez underwent season-ending surgery after an MRI revealed a small tear in the posterior capsule of his right shoulder.
 He did not make any appearances for the Marlins organization in 2021 due to the injury.
 Sánchez did not make an appearance for any Miami affiliate during the 2022 season as he recovered from surgery.
 On October 5, 2022, he underwent surgery for right shoulder arthroscopic bursectomy.

 Sánchez was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2023 season.
+However, he only appeared in one rehab game for the Double–A Pensacola Blue Wahoos in September, and did not pitch in another game on the year.

+On March 22, 2024, manager Skip Schumaker announced that Sánchez had made Miami's Opening Day roster.
+In 14 games for Miami, he posted an 0–3 record and 6.06 ERA with 17 strikeouts across 35 2/3 innings pitched.
+Sánchez was placed on the injured list with right shoulder inflammation on June 2, and transferred to the 60–day injured list on June 25.
+On November 4, Sánchez was removed from the 40–man roster and sent outright to Jacksonville, but he rejected the assignment and elected free agency.

+Rieleros de Aguascalientes

+On February 26, 2025, Sánchez signed with the Rieleros de Aguascalientes of the Mexican League.
+He was released prior to the start of the season.